IO#each will segfault when if file is closed inside an `each_byte` block

 Proposed fix is here: https://github.com/ruby/ruby/pull/4217

-Updated by wyhaines (Kirk Haines) 11 months ago
+Updated by wyhaines (Kirk Haines) over 1 year ago

 Aaron filed this bug on my behalf, as I was having issues with my account.
 Those issues appear to be issues no more, however.